 44.263, 44.363 Applied Horticulture-The principles of environmental control and plant response.
 Plant growth regulators.
 Genetic principles pertinent to ornamental horticulture.
 Basic greenhouse and plant propagation techniques.
 The principles of plant taxonomy and nomenclature.
-Recognition and utilization of woody species used in land-scaping.
+Recognition and utilization of woody species used in landscaping.
 Students must present a plant collection as part of the course requirement.

-44.290 Agricultural Marketing - A study of the environment and institutions in the marketing of agricultural products and services.
+of the environment and institutions in the marketing of agricultural products and services.
 Consideration of the basic marketing functions - marketing research, product planning, selection of trade channels, merchandising, advertising and sales promotion, and the determination of price under various types of competition.
 The operation of marketing boards, commissions, the role of auctions in livestock marketing, the role of governments in agricultural marketing, and the marketing strategies of service and supply firms to agricultural production units.